docker/docs/network/iptables.md

 ## Note on the `--ip` option

 By default, the Docker daemon will expose ports on the `0.0.0.0` address, i.e. any address on the host.
-If you want to change that behavior to e.g. only expose ports on an internal IP address, you can use the `--ip` option to specify a different IP address.
-This method heightens security (connections are not allowed on IPs the service is not bound to), without the necessity for disabling the iptables mechanisms altogether, because they do honor this setting and do not expose services on IPs they shall not be exposed on.
+If you want to change that behavior to only expose ports on an internal IP address, you can use the `--ip` option to specify a different IP address.
 However, setting `--ip` only changes the _default_, it does not _restrict_ services to that IP.
-This means that while containers deployed via a simple `docker run` command mostly honor this setting (unless a `-p` option string explicitly overrides it), other container management systems may feel free to ignore this setting (or simply be unaware of it).
-Thus if they specify `0.0.0.0` explicitly, the container will be reachable on any interface regardless of the `--ip` option.

 ## Next steps